-Since the early days of WordPress when the WP plugin industry hasn’t been commercialized, the need for caching plugins were huge in the WordPress ecosystem.
-This was mainly because of slower PHP 5 and an easy way to skip the server-side rendering for the pages which barely changes time to time.
+Since the early days of WordPress when the WP plugin industry hasn’t been commercialized, the need for caching plugins was huge in the WordPress ecosystem.
+This was mainly because of slower PHP 5 and an easy way to skip the server-side rendering for the pages which barely changes from time to time.
 So some smart people quickly realized what if we can generate a static HTML version of the webpage and with some smart programming, whenever someone will try to access that page, if we have a cache version of the web page we will return the static HTML version of it instead of asking PHP to regenerate the HTML for each request.

 Table of Contents 📜

 Introducing Premium WordPress Caching Plugins

 While some smart hobby programmer was building new WordPress caching plugins and releasing them for free, some smart business people saw the extreme need for a good caching plugin in the WordPress world and even greater support.
 So, they quickly realized we can simply make things premium and ask people to pay for the services instead of making them free.
 In this way, they will make money as well as have a financial incentive to provide good support and constantly keep the plugin updated.

 This wasn’t too hard as by this time there were so many caching plugins out there that you can just take a bit of code from each one and you got yourself a plugin.
 We know we’re extremely oversimplifying things but the point we were trying to make is, not much R&D was needed to make these so-called premium plugins, at least to begin with.

 Anyways, finally, these "Premium" WordPress caching plugins started to pop up on the internet and people started buying them like hot cake.
 Seeing this, many other companies tried to make their version of “Premium” WordPress caching plugins and make a boatload of money from it.